logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/cluster_creation.md

 </p>

 #### Autoscaling workers configuration
 You can set the autoscaling configuration by selecting enabled in the first drop-down (1).
-You then have access to a two parts form allowing you to configure the autoscaling.
-In the first part, you configure the autoscaling for general-purpose compute nodes.
-In the second part, you configure the autoscaling for nodes equipped with GPUs.
-In both parts you will have to set up the following:
+You can configure:

 1. The instance type you want to use.
-You can decide to not enable the autoscaling for GPU nodes by selecting *No GPU autoscale*.
 2. The size of the instances' disk.
 3. The minimum number of workers.
 4. The maximum number of workers.